kittynode/kittynode/README.md

 ## Development

-We use [just](https://github.com/casey/just) for development tasks.
+- We use [just](https://github.com/casey/just) for development tasks.
+- For development speed we only release for aarch64-apple-darwin.
+But kittynode is cross-platform.